calcitem/Sanmill/Readme.md

 ### Flutter App

-Run `./flutter-init.sh` , copy `src/ui/flutter_app/android/key.properties.example` to `src/ui/flutter_app/android/key.properties`, modify it, and then use Android Studio or  Visual Studio Code to open `src/ui/flutter_app` to build Flutter App.
+Run `./flutter-init.sh` , copy `src/ui/flutter_app/android/key.properties.example` to `src/ui/flutter_app/android/key.properties`, modify it, and then use IntelliJ IDEA or Visual Studio Code to open `src/ui/flutter_app` to build Flutter App.

-We use compile time enviornmet configs to enable specific parts of the code:
+We use compile-time environment configs to enable specific parts of the code:

-* `monkey_test` to prepare the app for monkey tests (references to external sites are going to be disabled)
+* `monkey_test` to prepare the app for monkey tests.
+(References to external sites are going to be disabled.)
-* `dev_mode` to show the developer mode without needing to enable it first
+* `dev_mode` to show the developer mode without needing to enable it first.
-* `catcher` to controll the use of catcher (this is on by default and needs to be disabled when needed)
+* `catcher` to control the use of catcher.
+(This is on by default and needs to be disabled when required.)

-all enviornment configs can be combined and take a value of bool like:
+All environment configs can be combined and take a value of bool like:

 ```shell
 flutter run --dart-define catcher=false dev_mode=true
 ```

-For ease of use some launch configs vor VS-Code and IntelliJ IDEA are available.
+For ease of use, some launch configs for IntelliJ IDEA or Visual Studio Code are available.
 Just select the needed one in the `Run and Debug` or `Run/Debug Configurations` tab.

 ## Understanding the code base and participating in the project